GoodRequest/AppDebugMode-iOS/README.md

 ```

 ## Console logs redirection
-If you want to redirect logs call this snippet of code in appdelegate or a different prefered spot in if it's turned on in the app debug mode settings and if you are in a DEBUG configuration
+If you want to redirect logs call this snippet of code in AppDelegate or a different preferred spot.
+Keep in mind this must be turned on in the AppDebugMode settings and the app must be running in a DEBUG configuration
 ```swift
 // didFinishLaunchingWithOptions